rroseg/ThePicc/README.md

 # ThePicc
-Recommender for flautists to find new music to play
+The Picc is a recommender for flautists to find new music to play.

 # audioInfo_for_soloFlute.ipynb
 This file is an example of how a flute library (titles, composers, difficulty to play) was scraped using Selenium.